-• Achieve at least the BREEAM excellent standard for the 'Wat 01' water category 160 or equivalent.
+• Achieve at least the BREEAM excellent standard for the 'Wat 01' water category or equivalent which is at least a 12.5% improvement over defined baseline performance standard.

 Major developments and high water use developments must include other measures such as rainwater harvesting and greywater re-use.
-Aim to achieve maximum water credits in a BREEAM assessment, or best practice level Association of Environment Conscious Building (AECB) water standards (see table above).
+Aim to maximise the score on water credits in a BREEAM assessment, or best practice level Association of Environment Conscious Building (AECB) water standards (see table above).